Linguistic Structure from a Bottleneck on Sequential Information Processing: Discussion

-The precise locality principle that comes out of minimization of excess entropy is information locality: elements of a linguistic form should be close to each other when they predict each other \citep{futrell2019information,futrell2020lossy}.
+A constraint on predictive information predicts information locality: elements of a linguistic form should be close to each other when they \emph{predict} each other\cite{futrell2019information}.
 We propose that information locality subsumes existing intuitive locality ideas.
-Thus since words have a high level of statistical inter-predictability among their parts \citep{mansfield2021word}, they are mostly contiguous within an utterance, and as a residual effect of this binding force, related words are also close together \citep{futrell2019syntactic,culbertson2020world,hahn2021modeling,mansfield2023emergence}.
-Here we have shown that the same formal principle not only explains ordering effects, but can also explain the existence of linguistic systematicity and the way that languages divide the world into natural kinds \citep{barrett2007dynamic}.
+Thus, since words have a high level of statistical inter-predictability among their parts\cite{mansfield2021word}, they are mostly contiguous, and as a residual effect of this binding force, related words are also close together.
+Furthermore, we have found that the same formal principle predicts the existence of linguistic systematicity and the way that languages divide the world into natural kinds\cite{rosch1978principles,barrett2007dynamic}.

+\paragraph{Limitations} Much work is required to push our hypothesis to its limit.
+We have assumed throughout that languages are one-to-one mappings between form and meaning; the behavior of ambiguous or nondeterministic codes, where ambiguity might trade off with predictive information, may yield additional insight.
+Furthermore, we have examined predictive information only within isolated utterances.
+It remains to be seen whether reduction of predictive information, applied at the level of many connected utterances, would be able to explain aspects of discourse structure such as the hierarchical organization of topics and topic--focus structure\citep{chafe1976givenness}.

+There remain several aspects of human language that remain unexplained under our theory.
+One known limitation is that predictive information is symmetric with respect to time reversal, so (at least when applied at the utterance level) it cannot explain time-asymmetric properties of language such as the pattern of `accessible' (frequent, animate, definite, and given) words appearing earlier within utterances than inaccessible ones\citep{bock1982toward,bresnan2007predicting}.
+There is also the fact that non-local and non-concatenative structures do exist in language, for example, long-term coreference relationships among discourse entities, and long-distance filler--gap dependencies, which would seem to contravene the idea that predictive information is constrained.
+An important area for future research will be to determine what effect these structures really have on predictive information, and what other constraints on language might explain them.